agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 >> The code is not maintainable because we delivered a minimum viable product, we release it fast and dirty to get feedback and will tackle code design later.

-Some technical people ignoring iterative software design use minimal viable product as an excuse to skip it but **MVP should prioritize features to release a minimal but effective version of your product not a design less one**.
+Some technical people ignoring iterative software design use minimal viable product as an excuse to skip it but **MVP should prioritize features to release a minimal and effective version of your product but not a design less one**.

 **Iterative design** is done by the whole team as part of the development process and is different from an **upfront design** were a handful of illuminati would discuss architecture for months and hold off development.
 The best resource on this topic is Evans [Domain Driven Design](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) and [Growing Object Oriented Software guided by tests](http://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627).

 When knowledgeable developers do iterative design it won't add significant overhead but I've heard inexperienced leads talk as if it's something that would make a difference between making the release or not so when under pressure it's OK to omit.

-**In all but trivial projects is critical to include iterative design or when business requirement change the code will be dreadful or impossible to manage.** Technology alone can't make your business successful but a crippling technology will impact it negatively or even make it fail.
+**In all but trivial projects is critical to include iterative design or when business requirements will inevitably change the code will be dreadful or impossible to manage.** Technology alone can't make your business successful but a crippling technology will impact it negatively or even make it fail.

 ### The *deadline* one